-This roast nectarine ice cream is rich and roasty and uses gorgeous nectarines.
+This roast nectarine ice cream is rich and creamy and uses gorgeous freshly roasted nectarines.

 Eternity is waiting for nectarines to ripen...

-So a week ago I got some gorgeous white nectarines from Dandenong Market, all excited to make my new recipe for Roast Nectarine ice cream.
+So a week ago I got some gorgeous white nectarines from the local market, all excited to make my new recipe for Roast Nectarine ice cream.

 Only the nectarines weren't ripe yet.
-So I put them in a bowl by the window sill to ripen, only my eldest kept threatening to steel my nectarines before they were even ripe, let alone before I'd had a chance to turn them into ice cream.
+So I put them in a bowl by the window sill to ripen.
+My eldest child kept threatening to steal my nectarines before they were even ripe, let alone before I'd had a chance to turn them into ice cream.

 To make the roast nectarine ice cream

-You will need about a 2.2 lbs or a kilo of very ripe white nectarines for this recipe.
-Put them in a fry pan or stove top/oven pan (I like my baccarat one) that can also go in the oven, and sprinkle with sugar.
+You will need about 2.2 lbs or a kilo of very ripe white nectarines for this recipe.
+Put them in a frying pan or stove top/oven pan that can also go in the oven, and sprinkle with sugar.

-Hot tip: The pan handle will be Very hot, remember your oven mitts.
+Hot tip: The pan handle will be Very hot, remember your oven gloves.

 Allow to cool, then gently break open the fruit and remove the pits.
 Blitz nectarines briefly with a hand mixer.
 Return to pan and reduce a little.
 You'll need to work at the pan a bit to lift the caramelised sugar off the pan and mix it into the fruit.
 Allow to cool, then strain and refrigerate until chilled.
 Put your pits into a small saucepan with cream and simmer for about 10 mins.
 Cool then strain out pits.
 Mix in sour cream, lemon juice and salt.
 Refrigerate until chilled.

-Hot tip: if you are using a self refrigerating ice cream churner like my cuisinart one turn it on ten minutes before churning to chill down.
+Hot tip: if you are using a self refrigerating ice cream churner turn it on ten minutes before churning to chill down.
 Otherwise take your freezer bowl out f the freezer right before churning

 Mix together chilled nectarine mix and sour cream mix.
 Pour into churner and churn until done, about 25 mins.

 The mix will be the consistency of soft serve.
-Eat immediately or transfer into a pre-chilled container (I like my Tovolo ones) and put in freezer until set.
+Eat immediately or transfer into a pre-chilled container and put in the freezer until set.
 This ice cream has a great shelf life and apart from setting rather hard as most home ice cream has a tendency to, it was still delicious with the flavours singing through a couple of weeks later (why did it last that long you might ask?
 Because I often have several recipe experiments on the go and a freezer full of ice cream and icy poles :D)

 Looking for more nectarine recipes?
 Why not make my nectarine tart.